Arun-kumar-95/Calculator-app/README.md

-## React Todo App
+## React Calculator App

-- This react calculator is craeted using useReducer hooks which helps us to easily manage application state when we have a lots of state :)
+- This react calculator is created using useReducer hooks which helps us to easily manage application state when we have a lots of state :)

 - Live Demo : https://react-calculator-v1.netlify.app/